solus-project/budgie-desktop/README.md

 The shared libraries are available under the terms of the LGPL-2.1, allowing developers to link against the API without any issue, and to use all exposed APIs without affecting their project license.

-The background shipped in data/backgrounds is a modified wallpaper, originally sourced from Paweł Czerwiński and licensed under [Unsplash License](https://unsplash.com/license).
+The background shipped in data/backgrounds was originally shipped as part of [gnome-backgrounds](https://gitlab.gnome.org/GNOME/gnome-backgrounds), Copyright © 2012 Garrett LeSage and licensed under the Creative Commons Attribution-ShareAlike 3.0 License.
+[Source commit here](https://gitlab.gnome.org/GNOME/gnome-backgrounds/-/commit/33c37ed6e55218210f6ad9877091f5849bea2d4d).

 The remainder of the project (i.e. installed binaries) is available under the terms of the GPL 2.0 license.
 This is clarified in the headers of each source file.